DeepWok/mase/docs/source/modules/documentation/tutorials/developer/Add-model-to-machop.md

-# Guide on how to add a new model into Machop
+# Developer: Guide on how to add a new model into Machop

 This document includes steps to add a new model into Machop
 ## Overall Structure
 ### Model